-Purely is an essential oils company, much like Doterra and Young Living), so this is a good place to begin our discussion.
+Purely initially focused on essential oils (much like Doterra and Young Living), so this is a good place to begin our discussion.
 As the name suggests, there is an emphasis on the oils being pure and free from any impurities.
-This includes the following claims:

 The company also relies on first distillation or first pressing of oils, along with regular testing.
 These areas aren’t especially unusual and most similar companies focus on purity as well.

 While the oils aren’t unique, the style does work.
 The company comes across as professional and there are fewer marketing claims as well.